Shubham Kanodia

 I am leading the Searching for GEMS survey, where we are using a combination of photometric, spectroscopic and high-contrast imaging observations to detect and characterize transiting GEMS.
 The survey motivation and goals are described in our recent paper.

-Relevant Planet Discoveries that I have lead and/or contributed to:
+Relevant Planet Discoveries that I have lead and/or significantly contributed to:

 Formation